Earl Van Dorn: Legacy

 Controversial throughout his life, Van Dorn as a military commander was an exceptional leader of small to medium-sized groups of soldiers, particularly cavalry in which he was masterful, but was out of his element with infantry commands.
 Military historian David L. Bongard described him as "aggressive, brave, and energetic..."
 Military historian Richard P. Weinert summarized Van Dorn: "A brilliant cavalry officer, he was a disappointment in command of large combined forces."

 According to the Mobile Register on the day of Van Dorn's death, "Gen. Van Dorn was every inch a soldier and just beginning to reap the reward of public confidence and praise.
 His loss will be severely felt in that branch of the service of which he was so complete a master."

+If General Van Dorn chosen to consolidate his 16,000-man force into a singular, coordinated offensive, rather than dividing it into two distinct wings, a decisive breakthrough might have been achieved.
+Such a unified assault could have significantly influenced the outcome at Pea Ridge.
+Historians indicate that Van Dorn's failure to execute a single, concentrated blow was a pivotal factor in the Confederate defeat and the Union's subsequent consolidation of Missouri and northern Arkansas.

 Historian Arthur Carter wrote of Van Dorn, "Van Dorn had a fearless and dashing nature, coupled with a love of danger throughout his life.
 During the prewar days in Texas, he had shown remarkable ability as a cavalry officer and Indian fighter.
 Later, his talent as a leader of mounted troops came to the forefront when he proved his true value to the Confederacy by leading the successful raid on Holly Springs, Mississippi, in December of 1862.
 His career was resurrected with his appointment as a cavalry commander at a time when the Confederate mounted arm was coming into its own in the West in 1862.
 By December of that year, Van Dorn appears to have matured as a soldier, giving the impression that he had learned to curb his impatience and recognize the value of intelligence and reconnaissance.
 This is evident in the action at Thompson's Station, Tennessee, the following March, when instead of dashing headlong into an attack on his adversary, he allowed the enemy to come to him.
 Van Dorn was controversial in life as well as in death.
 He had ardent supporters, particularly among the Texans, who, in the words of Lt.
 Col. Arthur Freemantle of the Coldstream Guards, considered Van Dorn to be the 'beau ideal' at the time of his death.
 In contrast, his detractors, such as Sen. Phelan of Mississippi, accused him of 'womanizing' and debauchery.
 Van Dorn's fatal weakness was his attraction to beautiful women, a weakness that would prove to be his undoing."